whaakman/azure-docs.nl-nl/articles/site-recovery/azure-to-azure-powershell.md

     #Extract resource name from the ResourceId of the nic
     $NICname = $SplitNicArmId[-1]

-    #Get network interface details using the extracted resource group name and resourec name
+    #Get network interface details using the extracted resource group name and resource name
     $NIC = Get-AzureRmNetworkInterface -ResourceGroupName $NICRG -Name $NICname

     #Get the subnet ID of the subnet that the nic is connected to